 Through its wholly-owned subsidiary, Axiom Manufacturing Services Limited in the United Kingdom, the Company is engaged in the business of manufacture and sales of electronic products.
 Most of Axiom's customers are located within the United Kingdom.

 Design and manufacturing

-Through its wholly-owned subsidiary Greeve Limited, the Company is engaged in design and manufacturing business.
+Through its wholly-owned subsidiaries, Greeve Limited and Axiom Manufacturing Services Limited, the Company is engaged in design and manufacturing business.